The Karen Kleiman

 Our Cancellation Policy

-100% of your registration fee (minus $150 admin fee) can be transferred to a future training if changes occur prior to 90 days of your scheduled training date.
+100% of your registration fee (minus the applicable admin fee) can be transferred to a future training.

 This credit will expire one (1) year from the date of the original training.
 Note that each participant is only entitled to one rescheduled registration.

-All registrations are final within 90 days of the scheduled training date.
+All registrations for the 12 Hour Trainings are final within 30 days of the scheduled training date.
 No refunds or transfers will be issued if cancellation occurs within that timeframe.

 “In the context of treating perinatal women, wisdom is the balance between the knowledge we have and who we are.”